netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

 - **details_url**: URL to a page with more details about the carbon footprint. for this flight.
 Currently always the GoClimateNeutral home page, but this might change in the future.

+**Errors:**

+- **invalid\_request\_error - HTTP status 400**: Request parameters are missing
+  or not valid.
+- **calculation_unsuccessful - HTTP status 404:** We are currently not able to
+  calculate an estimated footprint based on the given parameters.
+This is not a permanent state as we continuously work to improve coverage, although immediate retries are not likely to produce a different result.

 #### Example